-The Village is surrounded by woods and flowering shrubs, in a beautiful park-like setting.
+The Village is surrounded by woods in a beautiful park-like setting.
 Many of our residents have magnificent vegetable gardens.
-You will find peach trees, grape arbors, flowering scrubs, and an assortment of flowers as you walk around our community.
+You will find peach trees, grape arbors, flowering shrubs, and an assortment of flowers as you walk around our community.

 The residents of Stern Village are fastidious about the inside and outside of their apartments.
 Our Maintenance staff ensures that the property is groomed and well-taken care of.

 The Village is a vibrant community comprised of energetic and enthusiastic 62+-year-old seniors and 18+-year-old residents with disabilities.
 We are not a HUD property and we do not accept families with children.
 There are 186 apartments in the Village.